(Photo by 20th Century Fox. Thumbnail: Netflix/courtesy Everett Collection.)

 Critics Consensus: It's got a few chuckles, but Thunder Force is largely a superhero comedy that's neither exciting nor funny -- and an egregious waste of its co-stars' talents.

-Two childhood friends become an unlikely crime-fighting superhero duo after creating a formula that gives ordinary people superpowers....
+Two childhood best friends reunite as an unlikely crime-fighting superhero duo when one invents a formula that gives ordinary people...
 [More]

 Critics Consensus: Neither entertaining enough to recommend nor remarkably awful, Teenage Mutant Ninja Turtles may bear the distinction of being the dullest movie ever made about talking bipedal reptiles.